 Consumer participation (or lack of) is one component of rising costs.
 Because health insurance has largely been provided by employers, consumers have been shielded from the costs of health insurance premiums, office visits, medical tests, etc. Patient engagement and education to be successful must become a consumer interest.

 It has only been recently that the subject of price and cost transparency of healthcare has arisen.
 Consumers are now interested in knowing treatment costs in advance, paying bills online, and ways to create payment plans for medical care that stretches beyond the budgets of individuals and families.
 Many of these concerns are being addressed by healthcare providers.

 Barriers to Patient Education

 Healthcare has come so far, yet there is a long way to go.
-Patient engagement is low because the healthcare system is not rewarded for being preventive but emphasizes an acute care approach.
-A focus on prevention of chronic diseases so that acute illness is time-limited rather than time expanded would result in better quality of life.
+Patient engagement and education are low because the healthcare system is not rewarded for being preventive but emphasizes an acute care approach.
+A focus on the prevention of chronic diseases so that acute illness is time-limited rather than time expanded might result in a better quality of life.

 The healthcare system understands this terminology.
 Consumers do not.
 Patients report concerns with the use of “medical speak,” the inability to understand conversations, medical recommendations, and to make good decisions.

 For consumers, patients, and clients, an “acute care approach” means receiving treatment for a severe or life-threatening injury or illness.
 In simple terms, a condition for which one might be hospitalized.

 Hospitalizations, as healthcare professionals and consumers know may represent a traumatic experience for an individual and the family caregiver.
 Discharges, meaning sending patients home, are happening in rapid sequence.
 While the patient may be medically stable, the individual and the family caregiver are less likely to understand the short- and long-term impacts of the hospitalization and treatment.